Glossary of Selected Terms

-Bond: A long-term debt instrument issued by a corporation or government entity in return for a loan; the issuer promises to pay the bondholder interest at a specified rate for a specified time period, and then to repay the loan at the expiration of the bond period.
+Bond: A long-term debt instrument issued by a corporation or government entity in return for a loan; the issuer is obligated to pay a specified rate of interest to the bondholder for a specified time period, then to repay the loan when the bond period expires.

 Bull Market: A market for investments in which price trends are generally upward.

-Churning: Excessive trading in a customer's account intended only to increase a broker/dealer's profits, in disregard of the customer's best interests.
+Churning: A form of price manipulation in securities markets; excessive trading in a customer's account intended only to increase a broker/dealer's profits, in disregard of the customer's best interests.

 Derivative: A financial contract, the value of which is based on or "derived" from one or more underlying assets or indexes of asset values.
 The most common types of derivatives are futures contracts, forward contracts, options (puts and calls), and swaps.
 Derivatives have generally been used as instruments to hedge risk, but they are also used for speculation.
-For additional information, see Rena S. Miller, Introduction to Financial Services: Derivatives (Congressional Research Service, Feb.
-3, 2015, https://www.crsreports.com/download?hash=5ed3d2b5266d57ebe99bb00df00e57a77897772baa3904756e44e6a323198e67.
+Rena S. Miller, Introduction to Financial Services: Derivatives (Congressional Research Service, Feb.
+3, 2015).

-EDGAR: The SEC's free public database of corporate information, allowing research of a public company's financial information and operations through registration statements, prospectuses and periodic reports filed on Forms 10-K, 10-Q, and 8-K.
+EDGAR: The SEC's database of federally-required disclosures by publicly traded corporations in order to provide investors and researchers detailed company financial and operations information.
+EDGAR includes corporate registration statements, prospectuses and periodic reports filed on Forms 10-K, 10-Q, and 8-K.

-Futures: Contracts to buy or sell a specific amount of some product (stocks, bonds, or commodities) at a specific price on a specific date in the future.
+Futures: Contracts to buy or sell an agreed amount of some product (stocks, bonds, or commodities) at a specified price on a specific date in the future.

-No-Action Letters: Entities may request "no-action" letters from the SEC to clarify whether a particular product, service, or action would constitute a violation of federal securities laws.
-"No-action" letters analyze particular fact situations, discuss applicable laws and rules, clarifies the legality of certain activities, and in appropriate circumstances indicates that SEC staff would not recommend initiation of an enforcement action against the entity.
+No-Action Letters (Securities & Exchange Commission): Businesses request advisory letters from the SEC to clarify whether a particular product, service, or action would constitute a violation of federal securities laws.
+The SEC may then issue a "no-action" letter which analyzes the particular fact situation and the applicable laws and rules.
+No-action letters clarify the legality of certain activities and where appropriate, indicate that SEC staff would not recommend an enforcement action against the business.

-Offering: A new distribution of shares offered to the public, also known as a public offering.
+Offering: A new issue of shares offered for sale to the public, also known as a public offering.

 Over-the-Counter Market: The market for securities that are not listed on an Exchange.

-Pass-Through Security: A debt obligation (often a note secured by a mortgage), purchased by an intermediary, which is then packaged or "pooled" into a new financial product backed by the underlying security and sold in the open market.
+Pass-Through Security: A debt obligation which is purchased by an intermediary and then packaged or "pooled" into a new financial product, backed by the underlying security, shares in which are sold to investors.

 Price to Earnings Ratio: The ratio of the price of a common stock to its earnings per share, used to measure its profitability.

-Prospectus: The disclosure document for an offering registered with the SEC, issued on the effective date, when the offering is released.
+Prospectus: The disclosure document for a securities offering registered with the SEC, issued on the effective date when the offering is released.

-Security: Generic term for a debt, an ownership interest, or a related right such as bonds, stocks, and similar documents, which provides an interest in or a claim against an enterprise and its resources.
+Security: Generic term for debts, ownership interests, or related rights evidenced by bonds, stocks, and similar instruments which provide an interest in or a claim against an enterprise and its resources.

 Soderquist on Corporate Law and Practice, Linda O. Smiddy (4th ed.
 2012) (KF1414 .S 622) (looseleaf); part of Practising Law Institute's Corporate and Securities Law Library).